 Step-by-Step: Building a Social Marketing Strategy

-Building a social marketing strategy requires clarity in each step to facilitate daily posting, starting with basic tools like whiteboards and notepads rather than months of planning.
+Building a social marketing strategy requires clarity in each step for daily posting, starting with basic tools rather than months of planning.

 Step 1: Check Where You Stand

-Start with a quick audit.
-Rather than starting from scratch with a generic social media marketing strategy templates, look at your current posts and ask:
+Start with a quick audit of your current posts and ask:

 • What gets the most engagement?